CSC207-UofT/course-project-newtapp/phase1/design_document.md

 ## Packaging Strategies

-   Our group has decided to package by the layers of Clean Architecture, to allow for easy sorting betwen the functionality and purpose of methods.
-Since our code was created with the purpose of fufilling throughtful and organized layers as demonstrated in Clean Architecture, packaging by layers allows for clear, consise and organized file sorting.
+   Our group has decided to package by the layers of Clean Architecture, to allow for easy sorting between the functionality and purpose of methods.
+Since our code was created with the purpose of fulfilling thoughtful and organized layers as demonstrated in Clean Architecture, packaging by layers allows for clear, concise and organized file sorting.

 ## Design Patterns